 As part of the funding for the FNW PCN, the New Westminster and Tri-Cities communities were allocated resources for 4 Clinical Pharmacists across the Frasernorthwest region.
 Work has been underway since the PCN inception around identifying strategies for incorporating these positions to support longitudinal primary care services.
-The first Pharmacist has been successfully hired during this reporting period with an anticipated start date in the next reporting period.
+The first Pharmacist was hired in Period 5 with an anticipated start date in this period.